 Historically the physiotherapist has reigned ‘top dog’ in the management hierarchy of the injured athlete, and for that matter any individual that has needed exercise as a method to ameliorate illness, disease or to improve physical function.
 Physiotherapy as a profession has been in existence for well over 100 years since its humble beginnings at the outbreak of world war one (1).
 This is in stark contrast to the strength and conditioning profession which only in the past 20 years has seen significant strides forwards in regard to its professional standing within professional sport and with the general public.

-However, this is like trying to stick a plaster on to a sucking chest wound to stem the flow of blood!
 If all that was required was a short period of upskilling to improve our relationship with exercise prescription, then this would be reasonable.
 However, a short course over two days, really is an insult to those S&C professionals that have devoted time, effort and financial resources to their expertise.
 Many will have studied exercise science, or S&C at undergraduate level and then gone on to postgraduate study and advanced professional accreditation in the delivery of physical preparation programmes.

 The physiotherapist wanting to use exercise as a primary mode of intervention and its associated sub specialities; for example in skill acquisition, programming, biomechanics, physiology, exercise techniques, and applied research methods cannot “hope” to acquire this level of expertise without a protracted commitment to continued professional development.
 A common argument I hear from the profession is that the ‘grounding’ in basic clinical sciences allows practitioners to circumvent the need for extensive training.
 This would be true if our undergraduate training prepared fledging physiotherapists with a basic grounding in exercise prescription and training science.
 However, we know that in the vast majority of cases(2),(3),(4) this is not so!